yeasy/learning_pickleball/03_serve_en.md

 ## Return

 When returning the serve, one's own team follows the ball to the net and forces the opponent to stay in the backcourt.
-Therefore, the returning ball should also fall land as close as possible to the opponent's bottom line.
+Therefore, the returning ball should also fall land as close as possible to the opponent's baseline.
 The return ball can be returned by a topspin action, or by a chipping action.
 When you want to give yourself more time to run, you can return the ball high and let it fall slowly to the opponent's backcourt.

 In single games, you can return the ball to the area far from the opponent more often, causing the opponent to return the ball while running.